Corporate Privacy Notice

 We are keen to ensure that we are providing our citizens with services that they need.
 Therefore, we may contact you for the purpose of making you aware of services or support which we think may be of interest to you.

 From time to time we may also seek your feedback on how we are performing or seek your views on services which you have been using.

 Sharing your information

+The council will arrange and regularly review appropriate data sharing agreements with third parties with whom we routinely share personal data.
 We may share your information with other sections of the Council and with third parties such as government bodies, the police, housing associations, other local authorities, health care organisations, but only where it is necessary, either to comply with a legal obligation, or where permitted under the Data Protection Act, such as for the purpose of fraud and crime prevention.

 The council requires its third parties to abide by the Data Protection Act 2018 / EU General Data Protection Regulation 2016 (GDPR) and routinely undertakes checks with its providers before information is shared, to ensure that there are sufficient systems and procedures in place to protect your information